vishvAsa/jyotiSham/astrophysics/history/heliocentrism_spherical_flat_earth.md

 > The reading bham (in place of bhuḥ) adopted by the commentators is evidently incorrect.
 The correct reading is bhūḥ, which has been mentioned by Brahmagupta (A.D.
 628), Pṛthudaka (A. D. 860) and Udayadivakara (A.D.
 1073).

 1. Āryabhaṭīya Gola Section, Verse 9-10.

+### bhAskara 1 भास्करः 600 CE
+Commentator on AryabhaTa.
+Correctly understood AryabhaTa as spherical.

 ### Brahmagupta 628 CE
 In his Brahmasiddhanta or Brahmasphutasiddhanta he has found fault with Aryabhata's